The Fortress You Built to Protect Yourself is Your Prison

 You can keep being safe.
 Keep being liked by everyone and known by no one.
 Keep performing connection while starving for it.

 Or you can risk being human.
 Risk being seen in your full neediness and difficulty and imperfection.
-Risk finding out whether anyone wants the real version of yourself.
+Risk finding out whether anyone wants the actual version of you.

 The walls you built to protect your heart have become its cage.
 The question isn't whether it's safe to tear them down.
 The question is whether you can survive staying behind them.